Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Materials and Methods

 \subsubsection{Veraset movements}

-Mobile data were provided by the data company \textit{Veraset}.
+Mobile data are provided by the data company \textit{Veraset}.
 It consists of the anonymized timestamped GPS coordinates of mobile devices, covering about $5\%$ of the global population.
-Their data is sourced from thousands of Software Development Kits (SDKs), which reduces sampling biases~\cite{VerasetMovementVeraset}.
+The data is sourced from thousands of Software Development Kits (SDKs), potentially helping reduce sampling biases that might arise from gathering data only from a limited number of apps or from apps exclusively dedicated to specific tasks~\cite{VerasetMovementVeraset}.